 Credit for successful completion of such courses will be granted at the University of Guelph if an appropriately-completed and signed Request for Letter of Permission form has been presented to the Office of Registrarial Services, Enrolment Services prior to the student's enrolment at the other institution.
 A student taking a course on a Letter of Permission is responsible for ensuring that the other institution forwards the official transcripts directly to Enrolment Services, Office of Registrarial Services.
 If the transcript for the course taken on a Letter of Permission is not received by the 20th class day of the semester following completion of the course, a grade of "F" will be entered on the student's internal academic record.

 Students are required to complete the courses specified on the Request for Letter of Permission form during the semester(s) specified on the form.
-If the student registers in additional semesters or courses that are not approved by the University of Guelph, the student may need to apply for readmission.
+If the student registers in additional semesters or courses that were not previously approved by the University of Guelph, the student may request a transfer credit assessment through Admissions Services.
 The student should speak with their Program Counsellor should they find themselves in this situation.

 Withdrawals or non-registration in courses taken on a Letter of Permission must be verified by official documentation from the other institution.
 Any changes in the courses taken must have the appropriate Program Counsellor approval from the University of Guelph.

 All courses for which Letters of Permission have been granted will be included in all the student’s internal academic records.
 The specific courses will not be listed on the official transcript of the University of Guelph but the name of the host institution and the total number of credits taken will be listed.
 Note that courses taken on Letter of Permission for which a grade of F has been either assigned or achieved will be listed as 0.00 credit.
 Courses taken on a Letter of Permission will not count in the student’s semester average or the student’s cumulative average.